rosstimson/chef-terraform/README.md

 ### gpgme

-Installs [ruby-gpgme] gem and gnupg for verification of HashiCorp's signatures.
+Installs gnupg2 and haveged to ensure the checksums file from HashiCorp can be trusted.
 This recipe is included when the default recipe is added to your node's run list.

 Attributes